-Notes.-When the Arabian tribes were gathered for the conquest of Syria, 633 A. D., the caliph Abu-Bekr, the successor of Mohammed, instructed the chiefs of his army not to allow their victory to be "stained with the blood of women and children;" to "destroy no palm-trees, nor burn any fields of corn;" to "cut down no fruit-trees, nor do any mischief to cattle;" and to spare those religious persons "who live retired in monasteries, and propose to themselves to serve God in that way;" but, he said, "you will find another sort of people that belong to the synagogue of Satan, who have shaven crowns: be sure you cleave their skulls and give them no quarter till they either turn Mohammedan or pay tribute."
+Notes.-When the Arabian tribes were gathered for the conquest of Syria, 633 a. d., the caliph Abu-Bekr, the successor of Mohammed, instructed the chiefs of his army not to allow their victory to be "stained with the blood of women and children;" to "destroy no palm-trees, nor burn any fields of corn;" to "cut down no fruit-trees, nor do any mischief to cattle;" and to spare those religious persons "who live retired in monastic themselves to carrie Cod in that wave," but he said teries, and propose to themselves to serve God in that way;" but, he said, "you will find another sort of people that belong to the synagogue of Satan, who have shaven crowns: be sure you cleave their skulls and give them no quarter till they either turn Mohammedan or pay tribute."
 In this, Mohammedanism, itself a false religion, is revealed as a scourge to apostate Christianity.

 "In a short time they [the Mohammedan Saracens] had taken from the Aryans all the principal old Semitic lands,-Palestine, Syria, Mesopotamia, Assyria, and Babylonia.
-To these was soon added Egypt."-Encyclopedia Britannica, article "Mohammedanism."
+To these was soon added Egypt." - Encyclopedia Britannica, article "Mohammedanism."